gopyyn/Salad/README.md

 ```

 #### Configuration [optional]
+Salad feature files can be ran as is.
+But if you need to define variables then it can be configured with environment file

 The configuration should be written in YAML format under __"resources/config/\<environment>.yaml"__
 All the environment variables should be specified in the file.
->The environment should be supplied as the VM arguments.
+>The environment can also be supplied as the VM arguments.
 Example ```-Denvironment=qa```
 > If environment is not specified then it will default to qa